WHAT IS KINDI DOING DURING COVID-19?

 The health and safety of our staff, students, and their families is a top concern for Kindi Academy.
 We are doing our best to follow the general safety guidelines and add some of our own to keep everyone safe and healthy.
 We are also constantly monitoring the situation and any developments that will contribute to enhancing our measures and procedures.

-- Deep cleaning of school facilities five days per week.
+- Cleaning and sanitizing of school facilities five days per week.

 - Nightly spraying the whole school with a virucide agent.

 - Using UVC lights overnight to kill viruses and bacteria.

 - Masks are mandatory for all students and teachers even vaccinated ones except during snack, lunch, recess, or gym.

 - Limit parents to the front foyer and office.
 Staff will call children through the paging system for early dismissal or otherwise.

 - Each classroom has a COVID Air Purifier that operated during school hours.
 This will circulate the air every 7-10 minutes.

 - A teacher is required to open their class exterior door few minutes each period to allow for fresh air.

 - Students regular seating will be spread out such that desks and rugs (Montessori) are spaced 3 ft. apart.